Sunday, April 27, 2025

 Her accompanist is played by Lucus Allerton, who is not only a superb pianist, but also gives a sharp character sketch of a stiffly formal young performer of the time.
 There is a hilarious moment in the show where his over-enthusiastic accompanying is quickly squashed by the demanding diva.

-As Bishop toured Australia twice, it would have been interesting to hear of more incidents from those tours, if possible.
+As Bishop toured Australia more than once, it would have been interesting to hear of more incidents from those tours, if possible.
 Otherwise, the level of detail in the show about her life and travels is constantly interesting and the music is delightful.

 Anna Bishop may be a diva of the past, but this show brings her to life, giving her the opportunity to entertain once more.